Last Updated on August 7th, 2019

 The makers of Frutels tell us that their chocolate bonbons stop acne before it starts with a vitamin-rich formula designed to fight hormones, stress, and dietary excess.
 Unlike vitamin capsules and vitamin pills that are hard for the body to digest and that deliver nutrients hit-or-miss in the lower digestive tract, the nutrients in Frutels are carefully mixed with antioxidant-rich dark chocolate.
 They are sugar-free, 100% vegetarian, suitable for people who keep kosher or hallal, and contain no artificial ingredients.

 A “majority” of people who use the product, the Frutels people tell us, see their acne clear up when they start eating the bonbons.
-The worse your acne, the more chocolate you eat, 1 or 2 Frutels a day if you have mild acne, 3 or 4 Frutels a day if you have moderate acne, and 5 Frutels a day or more if you have severe acne.
+The worse your acne, the more chocolate you eat, one or two Frutels a day if you have mild acne, three or four Frutels a day if you have moderate acne, and five Frutels a day or more if you have severe acne.

-First of all, dark chocolate really does cause acne in some people.
-It’s not the fat in dark chocolate that’s the culprit, it’s the theobromine, the chemical that makes you say “ahhhhh” when you eat chocolate.
-It’s more than a little surprising that even a sugar-free version of dark chocolate would not have this side effects.
+First of all, dark chocolate really does cause acne in some people1.
+It’s not the fat in dark chocolate that’s the culprit, it’s the theobromine, the chemical that makes you say “mmmmmm” when you eat chocolate.
+It’s more than a little surprising that even a sugar-free version of dark chocolate would not have this side effect.

 And then there is the matter of those vitamins and minerals that are in Frutels.
-Each Frutels contains calcium, iron, and magnesium, but less than 1/10 of 1% of your RDA.
+Each Frutels contains calcium, iron, and magnesium, but less than 1/10 of 1% of your recommended dietary allowance (RDA)2.

 Each Frutels also contains a little fiber, about 6/10 of a gram, and a lot of vitamin C, E, B1 (thiamin), B2 (riboflavin), B3 (niacin), B5 (pantothenic acid), B6 (pyridoxine), B9 (biotin), and B12 (cyanocobalamin).
 Just a single bonbon provides 80% of a day’s supply of vitamin C, 90% of day’s supply of vitamin E, and up to 440% of some of the B vitamins.

 The problem is, that’s not necessarily a good thing.
 Getting more than 100 IU of vitamin E a day (the equivalent of four Frutels) can actually increase sebum production.
-Eating two bonbons at the same time would give you what the US Food and Drug Administration considers to be an unsafe, excessively large dose of potassium.
+Eating two bonbons at the same time would give you what the US Food and Drug Administration considers to be an unsafe dose of potassium.
+Excessive potassium poses health risks3 and can result in heart abnormalities, even death.
 And that “natural” sweetener isn’t stevia.
-It’s a synthetic sugar alcohol that can give you gas and also play havoc with your blood sugar levels, but only the day after you eat the product, so it’s harder to track down the cause of high blood sugars.
+It’s a synthetic sugar alcohol that can give you gas4 and also play havoc with your blood sugar levels, but only the day after you eat the product, so it’s harder to track down the cause.

 Many edible cosmetics contain ingredients that only the most adventurous gourmet would consider eating, such as dehydrated pork placenta (which is not, we hasten to point out, in any of the products mentioned above).
-There are even edible beauty products from China that contain dehydrated human placenta—which one has to question from the standpoints of both ethics and sanitation.
-There are even beauty beverages you can take to wash down your beauty edibles:
+There are even edible beauty products from China that contain dehydrated human placenta.
+There are also beauty beverages you can take to wash down your beauty edibles:

-Not to mention the four SkinBalance beverages promoted by post-Ashton Kutcher Demi Moore boyfriend Vincent Borba.
+Not to mention the four SkinBalance beverages promoted by Vincent Borba.

-Acne care products and skin care products are good business.
-The total market for skin care products has proven to be recession-proof.
-Driven by aging baby boomers’ insatiable urge to turn back the clock and celebrity endorsements, the cosmetics market in the US alone is expected to continue growing at a rate of 6% per year to hit $8.5 billion annually by 2015.
+Acne care products and skincare products are good business.
+The total market for skincare products has proven to be recession-proof.
+Driven by emotionally manipulative marketing that focuses on shaming perfectly normal experiences, like aging and acne, the global cosmetics market is expected to bring in $429.8 billion by 2022.

 Edible cosmetics can be great fun.
 Most of them won’t do you any harm, as long as they aren’t loaded with vitamin E and sugar alcohols and they don’t contain exotic ingredients that make most people gag.
-And, of course, you don’t give up acne skin routines that really work for fad products that don’t.
-For day to day acne care, we still recommend cleansing, exfoliation, and bacterial control, especially with that old standby Exposed Skin Care.
+Frutels may help improve your skin slightly if you consume only one or two per day (definitely not the recommended five for severe acne), but make sure you don’t give up acne skin routines that really work5 for fad products that don’t.
+For day to day acne care, we still recommend cleansing, exfoliation, and bacterial control, especially with Exposed Skin Care.

 To be your most trusted ally in your pursuit of clear, healthy skin.